jadecohen97/etherscan-assignment/README.md

 Would like to add testings, which I will do as soon as I learn how to use the testing technologies better

+HOW TO GET STARTED:

+npm start

+Once the react app is up and running on the browser, open another terminal and run:

+npm run electron-dev

 # Getting Started with Create React App